What's the point of this blog?

 How I write

 The Writing Prior To Posting talks about the process of writing a post.
 There's a lot of revising.
-I'm always hoping I can just do a quick five minute post (and sometimes I can), but that rarely happens.
+I'm always hoping I can just do a quick five minute post, but that rarely happens.

 How I Learned to Study